DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 If you want to learn more about what the add-on offers and just some additional information, check [Gameplay Guide](#gameplay-guide).

-If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use [#tpf-addons-feedback](https://discord.gg/tpf).
+If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use _#tpf-addons-feedback_.
 Suggestions on how to improve the documentation are also welcome on GitHub.

-I will post about updates for the add-on in [#the-addons-updates](https://discord.gg/tpf) channel.
+I will post about updates for the add-on in _#the-addons-updates_ channel.

 If you have experienced a bug during your walkthrough, jump in [*Bugs*](DOCUMENTATION.md#bugs) section first.